Wonga Park: History

 Eight Hour Pioneer Settlement Post Office opened in 1902, was renamed Wonga Park around 1907 and closed in 1989.
 It reopened in its current location in 1994.

 One of the grazing properties, Yarra Brae, was acquired by the Lord Clifford in 1942.
 He made part of it available for Australia's first Pan Pacific Scout Jamboree in 1948.
 Clifford Park hosted another Jamboree in 1955 and is now a major Scout campsite, available for use by non-Scouting organisations as well.

 In 1972, Yarra Brae was the site of a proposed Lower Yarra River Reservoir, but residents of the nearby Bend of Isles bushland estate persuaded the Victorian Government to abandon the proposal.

 The residential development of Wonga Park came after the subdivisions in Croydon and Mooroolbark, which were on the Maroondah Highway and a railway line.
 Residential living is most concentrated around the old village settlement where the church, hall, sports facilities, fire station and local shops are found.

 The northern boundary of Wonga Park, where land was acquired for the Yarra Brae storage, is a linear riverside part of the Warrandyte State Park.
 Wonga Park is also home to the largest residential block of land within metropolitan Melbourne, with many of the residential blocks being large in size, creating a private sanctuary for many of its residents.
 John Farnham resides in Wonga Park, as does V8 Supercar driver Garth Tander.

 Local Services and Shopping Village

 Wonga Park shopping village used to have a number of shops including a newsagent, bakery, supermarket, hairdresser and fish & chip takeaway.
 As at September 2021, the shopping village is being refurbished and is expected to open in late 2022.

 An IGA supermarket and Saam Saii Thai restaurant are located on Jumping Creek Rd, Wonga Park.

-A general store with fuel and a post office are located in Wonga Park.
+A general store with fuel and a post office are located in Wonga Park South.

 Wonga Park is served by Country Fire Authority (CFA) volunteers.